Thomas Massie: 2022

+2024

 Personal life

-Massie operates a cattle farm in Garrison, Kentucky, with his wife, Rhonda, and their four children.
-They live in a solar-powered home that Massie built.
-He is a Methodist.
+Massie married his high school sweetheart, Rhonda Howard, in 1993, and they attended MIT together, where she received a degree in mechanical engineering.
+She died on June 27, 2024, at age 51.
+They raised four children together.
+On October 19, 2025, Massie married Carolyn Moffa, a former Congressional Staffer for Senator Rand Paul.

+Massie lives in an off-the-grid home that he built on his cattle farm in Garrison, Kentucky.
+He constructed the home while chronicling its progress on his blog, "Building a Timberframe Home From Scratch", using wood and stone that he gathered from the farm.
+The home is powered by solar panels and a salvaged Tesla Model S battery he retrofitted for his home's electrical system.
+As the owner of a Tesla Model S as well (becoming an early adopter in 2013), Massie has referred to himself as the "greenest member of Congress".
+As a member of Congress, Massie continues to invent.

-On December 4, 2021, Massie drew criticism for posting on his Twitter account a family Christmas photo with an assortment of guns, just days after four teenagers had been killed in the 2021 Oxford High School shooting.
-Massie said he did not intend for the card to offend but went on to say, "I was like: 'Wow, the world's not gonna see this.
+On December 4, 2021, Massie drew criticism for posting on his Twitter account a family Christmas photo with an assortment of guns, several days after four teenagers had been killed in the Oxford High School shooting.
+Massie said he did not intend for the card to offend but went on to say: "I was like: 'Wow, the world's not gonna see this.
 It'd be kinda fun to just share it.'
-And I shared it, and I didn't just kick the hornet's nest, I agitated every hornet on the planet."
+And I shared it, and I didn't just kick the hornet's nest, I agitated every hornet on the planet."Massie appeared as a contestant on two episodes of the TV show, Junkyard Wars, in 2002.